Welcome to Bhola’s Children

 Problems we help solve

-Bhola is a very poor island of over 2 million people who have next to nothing in terms of medical facilities and state social care.
+Bhola is a very poor island of around 2 million people who have next to nothing in terms of medical facilities and state social care.
 “Bhola Garden”, the home and school we fund, was founded and originally run by Howlader Ali who had an innovative approach to helping the disproportionate number of orphaned and disabled children on Bhola.

 He aimed to equip them to live in the community with dignity by providing: